SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Method

-This method applies SWA \textbf{only} to the prefilling stage.
-During the decoding (auto-regressive generation) stage, each token still employs full attention, allowing access to all previous tokens in the context.
+This is a simple yet novel operation, which applies SWA \textbf{only} to the prefilling stage.
+During the decoding (auto regressive generation) stage, each token reverts to full attention, allowing the model to access all previous tokens across the entire long context.
 The resulting attention mask is depicted in Figure \ref{fig:presli}.

-This novel approach, first proposed in our study, is inspired by human reading comprehension: humans typically scan a passage casually (prefilling) before thinking deeply to formulate an answer (decoding) for a specific problem.
-We term this strategy "reading casually, thinking carefully."
-In our design, the SWA-constrained prefilling stage corresponds to casual reading, while the full-attention decoding stage enables careful thinking.
-This analogy also suggests that Chain-of-Thought (CoT) during decoding may be particularly beneficial, as extended generation (i.e. "thinking") could compensate for the insufficient contextual information gathered during the prefilling stage.
+This approach is inspired by human reading comprehension: humans typically scan a passage casually (prefilling) before thinking deeply to formulate an answer (decoding) for a specific problem.
+We term this strategy ``reading casually, thinking carefully.''
+In our design, the SWA constrained prefilling stage corresponds to casual reading, while the full attention decoding stage enables careful thinking and unrestricted information retrieval.

+Interestingly, this analogy implies that Chain of Thought (CoT) may naturally complements FA Decode, because enforcing an explicit ``thinking'' process naturally extends the generation length, thus significantly increases the chances and temporal pathways for the model to retrieve or reconstruct distant information that was structurally blocked during the prefilling stage.